syazah/syazah/README.md

 ## Great to see you here! 👋,

 I am Syed Azaan Ahmad, Engineering Intern at [Headout](https://headout.com/).
 Currently, Building Headout and learning more about how systems work :seedling: .
-Interested in anything related to Java, Nodejs, Springboot, Kotlin, Typescript.
+Interested in anything related to C++, Java, Nodejs, Springboot, Kotlin, Typescript.

 Want to discuss something of your interest :mag_right: or want me in your team :hammer:?
 Ping me here: